ronahbos/johnlindquist.com/content/posts/git-commit-and-push-from-vs-code-with-a-single-keyboard-shortcut.md

   "key": "cmd+shift+p",
   "command": "runInTerminal.run",
   "args": {
-    "cmd": "git add . && git commit -m \"`date`\" --allow-empty && git push", "match": ".*"
+    "cmd": "git add -A && git commit -m \"`date`\" --allow-empty && git push", "match": ".*"
   }
 }
 ```

 - `&&` will wait for the previous command to finish before executing
-- `git add .` will add all files to be commited
+- `git add -A` will add all files to be commited, even when executed in a subfolder
 - `` git commit -m \"`date`\" --allow-empty `` will commit with the current date as a message even allowing commiting no changes (important if you're just creating a branch without changes)
 - `git push` pushes the branch